isomerpages/moe-nls/_curriculum/Character Education/Character and Citizenship Education.md

 | Education & Career Guidance  | Career & Finance  | Career & Finance  |   |
 | National Education  | The World & SG  | The World & SG  |   |
 |   |   |   |   |

+##### NLP ASSESSMENT IS BASED ON THE FOLLOWING MODES:

+*   Project work
+*   Performance tasks
+*   Observation

+##### STUDENT WELL-BEING

+Various support programmes are in place to provide provision of care for our students.
+These support programmes ensure their socio-emotional well-being and development.
+They are supported by Year Heads, Discipline Masters, Teachers, Full Time School Counsellors, Educational Psychologists, School Welfare Officers, School Health Advisors and Pastoral Care Officers

+(a) Counselling<br>
+Various personnel in the school will help to facilitate the personal growth, development and self-understanding of every child in NLS.
+This in turn, empowers the child to adopt more positive and constructive life practices.
+Counselling can help our students to develop a clearer understanding of their concerns and challenges and thus help them to acquire new skills to better manage their personal as well as educational issues.

+##### PARTNERSHIPS

+NorthLight School strives to form strategic partnerships with our stakeholders, anchored on the various key approaches with the aim of developing the 21st century competencies in our students.
+The guiding principle is grounded on the belief that the home, school, industry and community have a shared goal to create an environment that best supports all NLS’ students learning and development.
+Parents have a primary influence on their children’s total development, while schools provide the foundations through formal education.
+Industry and community partnerships present authentic opportunities to build the students’ sense of identity and responsibility towards the community and nation.
+The home, school, industry and community must work together in mutual trust, respect and understanding to bring the best out of the students.